 9. Individual Access

-Individual clients of the firm have the right to contact the partner in charge of providing service to them and obtain access to their personal information.
-Similarly, authorized officers or employees of organizations that are clients of the firm have the right to contact the partner in charge of providing service to them and obtain access to personal information provided by that client.
-In certain situations, however, the firm may not be able to give clients access to all their personal information.
-The firm will explain the reasons why access must be denied and any recourse the client may have, except where prohibited by law.
+Individual clients of the Firm have the right to contact the partner in charge of providing services to them and obtain access to their personal information.
+Similarly, authorized officers or employees of organizations that are clients of the Firm have the right to contact the partner in charge of providing services to them and obtain access to personal information provided by that client.
+In certain situations, however, the Firm may not be able to give clients access to all their personal information.
+The Firm will explain the reasons why access must be denied and any recourse the client may have, except where prohibited by law.

 10. Challenging Compliance

-The firm’s Privacy Officer will ensure that a complete investigation of a client complaint is undertaken and will report the results of this investigation to the client, in most cases, within 30 days.
+The Firm’s Chief Operating Officer will ensure that a complete investigation of a client complaint is undertaken and will report the results of this investigation to the client, in most cases, within 30 days.